oneeve8/kobble-data/content/videonarrativehowto.md

 Then you can compile the information into a presentable format that you can share with others.

-[images of doing various things, dropping links, moving files and folders, saving a video link.]

 ## Multitasking and Drag And Drop